DocuWare/Intellix/doc/windows-setup.md

 ## Installation of the Docker Environment

 Intelligent Indexing runs in Docker containers.
-Therefore, a Docker environment needs to be installed.
+Therefore, the Mirantis container runtime needs to be installed.
 Also `docker-compose` must be installed.
 We provide a script which executes the necessary steps.
 In PowerShell as administrator,